PlanktonPlanet/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ### Finnish of the plates

-After your wonderful milling process, remove all dust and remain of the milling and machining.
+After your wonderful milling process, remove all dust and remains of the milling and machining.

 Here you can use your favorite finishing according to the selected material.
 Be sure that it remains as environmentally friendly as possible.

 >[!NOTE]
 > For example, FairScope uses Rubio Monocoat Plus.
 It is a wood finishing product that is designed to provide a durable, natural-looking finish to wood surfaces.
-It is made from plant-based oils and pigments, which give it a transparent finish that enhances the natural beauty of the wood.
+It is made from plant-based oils and pigments, which give it a transparent finish that enhances the natural aspect of the wood.

 Dry all parts and store them for the assembly process.